proudcity/ProudCity-Quick-Menu/readme.txt

 License URI: http://www.gnu.org/licenses/gpl-2.0.html

 WordPress Quick Menu plugin allow you to add or remove page / post to multiple or single menu on page create or edit screen.

+Your theme MUST support Nav Menus for this plugin to work on your site.

 == Description ==
 - Easily add Page/Post to  menu On edit or create.